The legendary, solid state, Bluesy, Pignose 7-100 Portable Amplifier, is the perfect dedicated slide guitar combo amp.

 Continue reading “What is the Best Rock Guitar Combo Amplifier?”

 For the small stage, recording studio, and the bedroom, here's a list of the best combo amps and partners for the Blues guitarist.

 Eric Clapton, B.B.King, Buddy Guy, and Muddy Waters all got plenty of miles out of their combo amps.
 This list of great combo amps for the Blues is just scratching the surface.
 The combo amp is the perfect partner for the blues guitarist, especially since they are most often easy to transport.
 Combo amps are usually lower wattage which means that you can drive them harder without turning your neighbours into enemies.
 Continue reading “What are the Best Guitar Combo Amps for the Blues?”

-Vox has dusted off one of their flagship models for yet another reissue that offers a great blend of classic features and modern upgrades.
-The 12″ Celestion G12M Greenback speaker is probably the most notable improvement.
-You can expect some serious mids and tons of headroom from this speaker.
-As has been the case for many years, the “Normal” and “Top Boost” channels offer some variety for the overall voicing of the amp.
+As has been the case for many years, the “Normal” and “Top Boost” channels of the Vox Custom AC15C1 Amp offer some variety for the overall voicing.
 Both of these channels share the master volume and “Tone Cut” controls.
 This is particularly cool because it means that the Tone Cut control operates on the power-amp level, not the pre-amp.
 The result is a true tone shaping of the overall amp voice, not the input.

-Continue reading “Vox Custom AC15C1”
+Continue reading “Vox Custom AC15C1 Amp”